 Can we we continue subtly tuning our existing data-sharing rules so that they do not remain rate-limiting for our own, aggregate output and national adaptive rate?
 Clearly, we can easily do that too.

 Can we do that fast enough to reduce our net Output Gap, which is growing faster than we can imagine?
 We could easily do that too.
-At least so far, however, we aren't choosing to do so.
+However, at least so far, we aren't choosing to do that.

-Will we do that?
-Can we generate have the will to do that?
+WILL we do ever that?
+Can we generate the will to do that?
 Not unless we share our growing data fast enough to even be aware of our expanding options - and then get more aggregate practice at coordinating!

 Our individual behaviors are quite plastic.
-With repetitive feedback, our neural circuits can indirectly reprogram and bypass and initial reflex behavior.
+With repetitive feedback, our neural and cultural circuits can indirectly reprogram and bypass our initial reflex behaviors, individual or aggregate.

 Our aggregate behavior can be as plastic and agile as we want it to be.
 How agile our aggregate behavior is also depends directly on how open our aggregate feedback circuits are.
 Without Open Source, we cannot accelerate the agility of our own policy.
 Without aggressively titrating how open our distributed data-sharing can be, we voluntarily limit the adaptive rate of the USA.

 It's that simple.
 We have a choice to make, and both speed and quality count in decision-making.

 It takes a village to grow a child?